Aha43/IdpConfigurer/README.md

 ## What IdpConfigurer IS about

 Configures OpenID Connect and OAuth 2.0 Identity Provider (Idp) services.
-That is the parameters that decide which clients can use the services and how, this includes:
+That is the *parameters that decide which clients can use the services and how*, this includes:
 - Secrets needed by clients to get access to the Idp services
 - Redirect uris back to the clients
 - Grant / flow the clients can use (i.e authorization flows and / or client credential flow)